Siege of Beirut: Siege

+Peace negotiations by the United States

 The ring around Beirut was closed by 13 June 1982, 7 days after the start of Israeli invasion to Lebanon.
 PLO and part of Syrian forces were isolated in the city.

 Israel hoped to complete the siege as quickly as possible; their goal all along in invading Lebanon was for a quick and decisive victory.
 In addition, the United States, through their representative Philip Habib, was pushing for peace negotiations; the longer the siege took, the greater Arafat's bargaining power would be.

+Role of Lebanese Christian militias

 At first Israelis thought that Maronite forces would eradicate the PLO quasi-government in Beirut, but it turned out that the Maronites were not prepared to undertake this task.
 For the IDF, the capture of Beirut in street-to-street fighting would have involved unacceptable level of casualties.
 This is why the method chosen, was the combination of military pressure and psychological warfare to persuade the PLO that the only alternative to surrender was total annihilation.

+Israeli attacks on Palestinian leaders

 For seven weeks, Israel attacked the city by sea, air, and land, cutting off food and water supplies, disconnecting the electricity, and securing the airport and some southern suburbs, but for the most part coming no closer to their goals.
-As with most sieges, the population of the city, thousands of civilians, suffered alongside the PLO guerrillas.
+As with most sieges, thousands of civilians in the city were killed alongside PLO guerrillas.
 Israel was roundly accused of indiscriminately shelling the city in addition to the other measures taken to weaken the PLO.
 By the end of the first week of July 500 buildings had been destroyed by Israeli shells and bombs.